 It’s not uncommon for parents to abandon a shopping trip before all items are ticked off the list because of bored, niggly children.
 Don’t let this happen in your store, have an area, next to your back to school display, devoted to the children.
 The more interactive the better.

-You can keep your costs down here by using your stock, if you sell toys have some out to be played with.
+You can keep your costs down here by using your stock.
+Sell toys?
+Have them outside or instore to be played with.
 Maybe make a comfy den for the children with some books and toys inside.

 Source: Tesco Living